hpssjellis/tedx-feb-2026-educational-duality/README.md

 ---

-## What the Future Actually Requires
+## Conclusion: What the Future Actually Requires

 The future does not need faster answers.